gwyddion — SPM data visualization and analysis

 useful for development and debugging.
 For instance, you might

-want to use --disable-modules=pygwy
+want to use --disable-modules=pygwy when running

 under Valgrind for faster startup (and possibly to avoid extra